203rd Military Intelligence Battalion: Origins

 The 203rd traces its lineage to the Army's reputed Ordnance Technical Intelligence Teams of World War II, established in 1943.
 After American forces struggled with considerable losses at the hands of the German technological surprises in North Africa, G.I.s fighting Axis forces began to receive issues of the "well-illustrated and plainly-worded" intelligence bulletins which provided advice for identifying or rendering inoperable a variety of enemy weaponry and equipment.
 The unit's concept was revived for the Korean War and later the Vietnam War, where for the first time a designated Captured Materiel Exploitation Center was set up in-country to streamline materials analysis and exploitation, a task which would become a core competency of the 203rd.
 The foreign material exploitation unit concept was finally formalized at Fort Bragg, North Carolina as Delta Company, 519th Military Intelligence Battalion, XVIII Airborne Corps.
 During both wars, the unit's bulletins emerged as a reputed source among allied units with interest in the capabilities of the enemy's newly introduced RPG-7 and Soviet PT-76 amphibious tanks.

 In 1975, the Army conducted the Intelligence Organization and Stationing Study, which recommended significant changes to Army intelligence, including the 203rd.
 At the same time, the military had a growing need for analysis and exploitation of a flood of material captured by Israeli intelligence, which in turn had been sold to the United States.
-The findings led to the inactivation of D Company at Fort Bragg, and the reorganization of the unit as the 11th Military Intelligence Company, stood up September 30, 1978, at Aberdeen Proving Ground, under the command of LTC Dwight W. Galda.
+The findings led to the inactivation of D Company at Fort Bragg, and the reorganization of the unit as the 11th Military Intelligence Company, stood up 30 September 1978, at Aberdeen Proving Ground, under the command of LTC Dwight W. Galda.
 During the period of 1975 to 1988, the unit operated out of old wooden WWII-era buildings on the base.
 The newly independent company was assigned to the Army's Intelligence and Threat Analysis Center, and tasked additionally with providing assistance to the Army's Opposing Forces (OPFOR) Support mission, operating Soviet equipment and weaponry in full scale mock battles at Fort Irwin National Training Center, California.
-As a result of the Army's increasing demands, the unit grew in size, redesignated the 11th Military Intelligence Battalion (Provisional), February 29, 1980, with LTC James A. Bartlette assuming command.
+As a result of the Army's increasing demands, the unit grew in size, redesignated the 11th Military Intelligence Battalion (Provisional), 29 February 1980, with LTC James A. Bartlette assuming command.
 After the transition, the OPFOR mission was tasked to Company C, a detachment permanently located at Ft.
 Irwin.
-In 1996, Charlie Detachment grew to a company and would continue to provide support to the NTC OPFOR until the late 2000s (approx. 2004) when it was inactivated.
+In 1996, Charlie Detachment grew to a company and would continue to provide support to the NTC OPFOR until the early 2000s (approx. 2004) when it was inactivated.